Signynt/virtual-content/README.md

 - Lets you define rules using folderes, tags and properties
 	- Rules can be set to include or exclude subfolders and subtags (recursive matching)
 	- Multi-condition rules are possible, allowing you to define multiple conditions for one rule (using AND/OR)
+	- Dataview filters can be used to create complex rules
 - Lets you select wether the "virtual content" gets added as a footer (end of file), a header (below properties) or in the sidebar
 	- Lets you choose if all sidebar "virtual content" gets added to the same sidebar tab, or if it should be shown in it's own tab
 - Allows for "virtual content" to be defined in the plugin settings, or in a markdown file